Shenmue-Mods/Knowledgebase/Shenmue_I/COLI_Data_Visualization.md

 The text file is generated using a [Ruby](https://www.ruby-lang.org/en/) script (`coli2floats.rb`), which takes a binary file of raw COLI data.

 The raw COLI data is extracted from a `MAPINFO.BIN` by hand (using a [hex editor](https://mh-nexus.de/en/hxd/)).
-Specifically, you find COLS in the .bin, and you copy the first COLI section, but only the bytes (that is, without the string COLI and without the next 4 bytes after COLI; these 4 bytes is the size of the COLI section, and this section starts after these 4 bytes).
+Specifically, you find COLS in the .BIN, and you copy the first COLI section, but only the bytes (that is, without the string COLI and without the next 4 bytes after COLI; these 4 bytes is the size of the COLI section, and this section starts after these 4 bytes).